ssmirr/appdev-chapters/string.md

 ## Conclusion

 That's about all we'll need to know about strings to do most anything related to web applications!
-Next, we'll take a look at numbers.
+Next, we'll take a look at numbers, starting with `Integer`.